Cash-out mortgage refi adds to debt

-The bottom line is you're taking out an additional loan and increasing your debt, says Harrine Freeman, CEO of H.E.
-Freeman Enterprises in Bethesda, Md.
-This could mean facing higher monthly payments, increased costs for homeowner's insurance, payments for private mortgage insurance and a longer loan life.
+The bottom line is, you're taking out an additional loan and increasing your debt, says Freeman.
+This could mean facing higher monthly payments, increased costs for homeowners insurance, payments for private mortgage insurance and a longer loan life.
 Don't forget to factor in closing costs, which could run several hundred dollars or more, adds Freeman.
 Also, your credit score could decrease because you now owe more debt.

 Worst-case scenario?
 If you default on your mortgage after the refinancing, you could find yourself without a home, with greater liabilities and with a lower credit rating.